hujhax/austin-improv-wiki/I Love You So Much.md

 ## History
 At the end of opening night of *I Love You So Much*, improviser [[Ryan Hill]] proposed to improviser [[Jen Kaplan]], during a contrived "bonus scene" set up by [[Roy Janik]] and [[Jessica Arjet]].
 The directors and some of the cast knew about this plan ahead of time and assisted with the plans.
 (She said yes.)
 The proposer's son, [[Dean Palm]], was in the tech booth.

+Later in the run, an audience member proposed to his girlfriend during a show (she also said yes).

 ## Media
 ### Videos
 * [http://www.youtube.com/watch?v=5efU1sE-0I4 Video of the opening-night proposal.]